cliffordx/legalbai/pages/CIVIL CODE___BOOK 2___TITLE_1.md

 			- (9) Docks and structures which, though floating, are intended by their nature and object to remain at a fixed place on a river, lake, or coast;
 			- (10) Contracts for public works, and servitudes and other real rights over immovable property.
 (334a)
 		- *See:* [[Classification of Lands]]
-- 🔴 CHAPTER 2 - Movable Property]]
+- ## 🔴 CHAPTER 2 - Movable Property
-  heading:: true
   id:: 758c441f-559d-4aea-aef2-ab385cb42364
   collapsed:: true
 	- **ARTICLE 416.**